 As the core of the master of divinity (MDiv) program, Ministry Formation serves to integrate experience and academics.
 Among the vocations which MDiv students explore through Ministry Formation are congregational ministry, theological education, chaplaincy, social service, and a variety of denominational and ecumenical staff positions.

 The MDiv curriculum presupposes the centrality of ministry formation, to which the rest of the curricular program contributes in various ways.
 The ministry formation process provides (1) opportunities for students to bring together ministry experience in multiple contexts, (2) supervised reflection designed to enhance that experience, and (3) academic course work which informs this reflection.

 Each student participates in an eight- to nine-month part-time ministry placement in an approved congregation or other ministry setting, concurrent with two semesters of classwork, often during the middler year.
 This supervised experience provides the basis for reflection in a Ministry Formation group.
-The class component consists of online and weekend intensives in both semesters.
-This is a six-hour course offered in a year-long format (Three credit hours per semester)
+The class component consists of block course with a synchronous video option in both semesters.
+This is a six-hour course offered in a year-long format.
+(3 credit hours per semester)

 This course, often taken during the senior year, is designed to synthesize and reflect upon each student’s cumulative course work and field education experience.
 In preparation for this course, each student assembles a portfolio of representative papers and reports from prior courses and ministry placements.
 The course culminates in an interview with each student by a faculty committee to assess the student’s fulfillment of the objectives of the MDiv program.
 (Three credit hours)

 For more information about Ministry Formation at Bethany, refer to the Bethany Academic Catalog.